 - Under the Restore Menu, Windows will list the backups available and which could be restored.
 You have two options—Restore all user’s files and select another backup for restore files.
-In case you can’t find one, you can always select the Select Another Backup to Restore files from option and enter the path to it.
+If you can’t find one, you can always select the Select Another Backup to Restore files from the option and enter the path to it.

 - Select the Backup, and click on the Continue button.
 Windows will now start restoring the files from the Backup instantly.

 Windows also has the option to just Backup the files and folders to an external storage location or a drive-in case any of the files are lost, deleted, or damaged.
 It can be done using File History.
 Here’s how: